 According to EY, the potential opportunities and benefits of AI remain under-hyped.
 There is a lot of noise around AI but very little in-depth discussion and analysis of how it is going to transform businesses.

-A statement that corroborates a comment made by Hyper Anna ceo and co-founder, Natalie Nguyen, who concede that many of the efforts around AI today are just scratching the surface – just at the beginning stages of the journey.
+A statement that corroborates a comment made by Hyper Anna CEO and co-founder, Natalie Nguyen, who concedes that many of the efforts around AI today are just scratching the surface – just at the beginning stages of the journey.

 Barriers to adoption

 As Chris Mazzei, EY global innovations technology leader, commented that it is not a lack of talent that is holding back the development of AI but rather a lack of understanding of what is possible.

 Still, a recent EY pulse survey lists barriers to AI adoption as: